temikelani/aws-lambda-scripts/git-cheatsheet.md

 - `AND HAVE STAGED IT BUT NOT COMMITED IT`
 - but want to discard that change run `THE BLOCK BELOW`
 - It will `unstage that file from the staging area`
 - `IT WILL RESET the file in the STAGING AREA` to be the `same as the HEAD commit`.
-- `It WILL NOT` `discard file changes from the working directory`, it `just removes them from the staging area.`
+- `It WILL NOT` `discard file changes from the working directory`, it `just removes them from the staging area.` sajfvlanvjpfadvnfip
+- Use `git status` before and after running to see difference

 ```
 git reset HEAD filename
 ```

+- If you want to return to abc

 <br>
 <br>